kwgoodman/config/readme.rst

 is the same as ``bve`` (or ``ve`` if the cursor is already on the first character of the word.)

+When using a command like ``ci"`` the cursor does not have to be between the quotes.
+It will change the text of the next quoted string on the current line.

+I use a `vim plugin to make indent objects`_ that can be used to select text at the current indentation level or higher.
+It is useful for treating Python code in a `if` or `for` loop as a text object.
+For example, the command ``cii`` changes all code that is indented as much as the current line or more.

 ====================
 insert mode commands
 ====================